ThisPersonCodesLots/mpv-personal-config/README.md

-## INFO
+## Preface

 - Please modify the file to your needs and not blindly copy-paste!
 - Take your time and read comments!
-- I tried to make it as simple as possible, using only the necessary features and for medium/low end PCs. (_20W Max Power Usage_, AMD Ryzen 7 4800HS, nVidia GTX 1650 mobile, 2k monitor, +120hz)
+- I tried to make it as simple as possible, using only the necessary features and for medium/low end PCs. (my specs: AMD Ryzen 7 4800HS, nVidia GTX 1650 mobile, 16GB RAM);
-- Make sure you have Vapoursynth and MVtools installed as portable files and/or they are in *path system*.
+- Make sure you have Vapoursynth and MVtools installed as portable files and/or they are in *path system*;
+- If you have any suggestions, please let me know!

 ## ***Resources***